XIADENGMA/Poe_Bot_Crawler/README.md

 The crawler automatically manages historical data:

 1. HTML files are saved to `output/result/history/` directory
+2. Timeline files are saved to `output/result/timeline/` directory
-2. The most recent HTML file is copied to `output/result/index.html`
+3. The most recent HTML file is copied to `output/result/index.html`
+4. The most recent timeline file is copied to `output/result/timeline.html`
-3. Files older than 7 days are automatically cleaned up from:
+5. Files older than 7 days are automatically cleaned up from:
    - `output/json/`
    - `output/result/history/`
+   - `output/result/timeline/`
    - `output/bots/`
    - `logs/`